ALL Metrics

 Models and data analysis procedure

-The data were applied in logistic regressions using Stata 17.23 I used the margin effect command to estimate mortality rates,24 followed by OR estimations.
+The data were applied in logistic regressions using Stata 17.20 I used the margin effect command to estimate mortality rates,21 followed by OR estimations.

 Initially, I (i) estimated monthly age-standardized all-cause mortality rate per 100,000 among COVID-19 vaccinated and unvaccinated.
-Then, I (ii) estimated mortality rate not involving COVID-19, and finally, using xlincom,25 an extension of Stata’s23 lincom algorithm, I differentiated the results of (i) and (ii), and presented the results as ORs.
-Concerning OR estimations, I particularly explain and show in the Results section how the xlincom algorithm was used to differentiate log odds (the logarithm of the ORs) estimates.
-Also, I explain the substantial interpretation of differentiated estimates.
+Then, I (ii) estimated mortality rate not involving COVID-19, and finally, using xlincom,22 an extension of Stata’s20 lincom algorithm, I contrasted the results between (i) and (ii), and presented them as ORs.
+Concerning ORs, I particularly explain and show in the Results section how the xlincom algorithm was used to contrast log odds (the logarithm of the ORs) estimates.
+Also, I explain the substantial interpretation of contrasted estimates.

-As all-cause mortality estimates include cases involving COVID-19, I show that differentiating those from estimates not involving COVID-19 cases can identify potentially genuine effects of vaccination between populations with potentially different health statuses at the outset.
-The following paragraph illuminates my argument.
+As all-cause mortality estimates include cases involving COVID-19, I will argue that contrasting those with estimates not involving COVID-19 cases may illuminate vaccination effects between populations with potentially different health statuses at the outset.

 Results

-I first present the empirical results of age-standardized mortality rates among vaccinated and unvaccinated ten years and older, shown in Figure 1.
+I first present the empirical results of age-standardized mortality rates among vaccinated and unvaccinated aged ten years and older, shown in Figure 1.
 Aided by odds ratios (ORs) calculations shown in Figure 2, I then address the results’ substantial interpretation.
+To do so, I also present mortality rates and ORs involving COVID-19 in Figures 3 and 4, respectively.

 Figure 1.
 Monthly mortality rates per 100,000 with 95% CIs.